erulabs/skinnyjs/README.md

 Modify the project to use your development version of skinny:

-in 'myawesomeProject/app/server.js' change `skinnyjs = require('skinny.js')` to something like:
+in 'myawesomeProject/app/server.js' change `skinnyjs = require('skinnyjs')` to something like:

     skinnyjs = require('../../skinnyjs/lib/skinny.js')